elmahio/documentation/docs/using-the-rest-api.md

 [TOC]

 Under the hood, everything related to communicating with elmah.io happens through our REST API.
 In this article, we will present the possibilities using the API in a use case driven approach.
-For a details reference of the various endpoints, visit the [API V3 documentation](https://api.elmah.io/swagger/ui/index) or the [API V2 documentation](https://elmah.io/api/v2).
+For a details reference of the various endpoints, visit the [API V3 documentation](https://api.elmah.io/swagger/ui/index).

 ## Security

-Security in V3 of our API is implemented using API keys ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)).
+Security is implemented using API keys ([Where is my API key?](https://docs.elmah.io/where-is-my-api-key/)).
 When creating a new organization, a default API key is automatically created.

 You can create new keys and revoke an existing key, if you suspect that the key has been compromised.
 The API key acts as a secret and should not be available to people outside your team/organization.